p2irc/deepplantphenomics/docs/Model-Types.md

 - `ClassificationModel`, for classifying images into different classes (like objects or biotic stress)
 - `RegressionModel`, for determining parameter values (like leaf counts) from images
-- `SemanticSegmentationModel`, for determining segmentation masks for images
+- `SemanticSegmentationModel`, for determining binary and multi-class segmentation masks for images
 - `ObjectDetectionModel`, for detecting objects in images using the YOLO model
 - `CountCeptionModel`, for counting objects in images using the Countception model
 - `HeatmapObjectCountingModel`, for counting objects in images by determining heatmaps of their locations.
 This works similarly to semantic segmentation otherwise.